sarayurumandla/Log_files_analysis/README.md

 # Log file analysis
-A simple Python program developed during my 2024 work experience at CellXion Networking Company to automate the analysis of network log files.

-## Overview

 The program reads a network log file, uses regular expressions (regex) to identify error codes, and counts how frequently each unique error pattern occurs.
 Results are then sorted from most to least frequent.